Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/semantic-layer/power-bi.md

 The Power BI integration enables you to query the dbt Semantic Layer directly, allowing you to build dashboards with trusted, live data in Power BI.
 It provides a live connection to the dbt Semantic Layer through Power BI Desktop or Power BI Service.

 :::tip
-The Power BI integration is currently in private beta.
-If you're interested in participating, please reach out to your account representative.
+The dbt Semantic Layer Power BI integration is currently in private beta.
+To join the beta, contact your account representative.
 :::

 ## Prerequisites